russmckendrick/records/content/albums/mr-robot-volume-3-original-television-series-soundtrack-11225407/index.md

 styles: ["Soundtrack", "Score"]
 ---

 Mac Quayle’s hypnotic score to <i>Mr. Robot</i> is a gift that keeps on giving.
-Echoing the show’s trippy twists and turns, this music relies on dark synths and sparse, transparent rhythms (“2.0_2-FuxSocy.sln”) for a sense of glitchy dread.
-Often, however, it’s the music’s more ambient moments that distill the cleanest moments of tension, such as the airy piano/synth exercise “2.0_6-madame3xecutioner.oga” and “2.0_3-j0urnaling.ivs,” which combines chimneys of breezy overtones with ominous drones and unsettling percussive interjections.
+Echoing the programme's trippy twists and turns, this music relies on dark synths and sparse, transparent rhythms (“2.0_2-FuxSocy.sln”) for a sense of glitchy dread.
+Often, however, it’s the music’s more ambient moments that distill the cleanest moments of tension, such as the airy piano/synth exercise “2.0_6-madame3xecutioner.oga” and “2.0_3-j0urnaling.ivs”, which combines chimneys of breezy overtones with ominous drones and unsettling percussive interjections.